Chromatin and Cell Fate

 From a large set of loss-of-function studies we could conclude that macroH2A is required for the establishment and maintenance of differentiated epigenomes.
-Although macroH2A is a well-established repressor, we now know that its pro-differetiation function in embryonic stem cells depends at least in part on a poorly understood function in transcriptional activation (Creppe, 2012a).
+Although macroH2A is a well-established repressor, we now know that its pro-differetiation function in embryonic stem cells depends at least in part on a poorly understood function in transcriptional activation (Creppe, 2012, MCB).
 Want to know more?
-Please have a look at our recent reviews on macroH2A (Creppe, 2012b; Posavec, 2013).
-Our current work we study the context-dependent function of the macro domain and the regulation of the locus-specific incorporation of macroH2A.
+Please have a look at our recent reviews on macroH2A (Creppe, 2012; Posavec, 2013; Cantariño, 2013).
+In our current work we study the context-dependent function of the macro domain and the regulation of the locus-specific incorporation of macroH2A.

 - 2013 FIRC Fellowship for Stefano Cacciatore, joint Postdoc with Oscar Yanes (URV) and Massimo Loda (Harvard Medical School)

 - 2012 Elected Associate Member of te European Network of Excellence EpiGeneSys

 - 2011 Postdoctoral Juan de la Cierva Fellowship to Julien Douet